moliver28/research-handbook/content/handbook/product/ux/product-design/_index.md

 ### Usability improvement sprints

-This initiative aims to enhance our product's usability by enabling pairing of Product Designers and Engineers to make self-directed progress on high confidence improvements.
+This initiative aims to enhance our product's usability by pairing Product Designers and Engineers to make self-directed progress toward high-confidence improvements.

 Key Elements: